Kirachon/Context/DOCKER_SETUP_COMPLETE.md

 # Docker Compose Auto-Start Setup - Complete ✅
 > Note: For a high-level summary of recent improvements, see the [Latest Changes and Fixes](README.md#latest-changes-and-fixes) section in README.md.
 This document focuses on detailed technical setup and troubleshooting.

+> PostgreSQL optional mode: As of this update, PostgreSQL is truly optional and disabled by default.
+The server runs in vector-only mode and will not attempt any database connections when `POSTGRES_ENABLED=false`.
+To opt-in to metadata persistence, set `POSTGRES_ENABLED=true` and provide a valid `DATABASE_URL`.

 ## 🎉 What Was Done